javascript-tutorial/en.javascript.info/1-js/06-more-functions/05-function-object/article.md

 ask("Question?", () => alert('You said yes'), result => alert(result));
 ```

 This is a particular case of so-called [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) -- treating arguments differently depending on their type or, in our case depending on the `length`.
-The idea does have a use in Javascript libraries.
+The idea does have a use in JavaScript libraries.

 ## Custom properties